philipperolet/proj/README.md

 ``M-x proj--lisp-load-and-test-all`` for lisp projects, loads all lisp files and runs ert.

 ## Bindings
-As set in ``projectile-custom.el``, C-c C-t used to test project, C-c C-r to run it, and M-p s to grep in it.
+As set in ``projectile-custom.el``, C-c C-t used to test project, C-c C-r to run it, and M-p s to grep in it, as well as C-c C-z to open scratch (and thus eval lisp forms) on the left window.

 ## Projectile elisp project type
 Emacs lisp projects are deteted by the presence of a ``run.el`` file which should run the project when loaded. ``projectile-run-project`` will run ``run.el``.